FilipLangr/GeneReconstruction/README.md

 |~100k| 27  | ?  |
 |~180k| 60  | ?  |

-Next we present a table of smallest found distances between two reads d for given small-enough lengths of the reads k in a paired de Brujin graph.
-Also a smallest k for d=0 is presented.
+Next we present a table of smallest found distances between two reads *d* for given small-enough lengths of the reads *k* in a paired de Brujin graph.
+Also a smallest k for *d = 0* is presented.

 ###Paired de Brujin graph
 |Genome length| k | smallest d for given k| Possible solutions |